-At the latest before taking the award decision, the contracting authority has ensured that the relevant third party (i.e. tenderer including partners) is not detected in the Early Detection and Exclusion System.
+At the latest before taking the award decision, the contracting authority has ensured that the relevant third party (i.e. tenderer including partners) is not registered at exclusion level in the early detection and exclusion system nor included in the list of European Union restrictive measures (see Section 2.4).